krhetest/LabBench.Manual/docs/index.md

 ## Devices and instruments

-To actually run a neuroscience/psychophysical experiment you will need instruments to stimulate the subjects and to record their responses.
-In the example above, three instruments are required for the [Multiple perception thresholds](method_of_limits.html) test; a button used by the subject to indicate whether the stimuli are painful or not, and 2) an electrical stimulator to create the stimuli.
+To run a neuroscience/psychophysical experiment you will need instruments to stimulate the subjects and to record their responses.
+In the example above, two instruments are required for the [Multiple perception thresholds](method_of_limits.html) test; a button used by the subject to indicate whether the stimuli are painful or not, and 2) an electrical stimulator to create the stimuli.

 To provide access to these instruments, LabBench can communicate with and control Devices.
-A device is equipment that can implement a number of instrument interfaces.
+A device is equipment that can implement several instrument interfaces.
 For the example, we will use the LabBenchIO device, which provides the following instrument interface:

 * **IButton**: Makes it possible for a subject to indicate a threshold by pressing the button.
 When the subject presses the button the reaction time to the last applied stimulus is also recorded.
-In the example this interface is used to indicate whether the stimuli are painfull or not.
+In the example this interface is used to indicate whether the stimuli are painful or not.
 * **IElectricalStimulator**: Makes it possible to apply electrical stimuli to a subject.
 * **IScale**: Makes it possible for a subject to rate his or her sensation on a psychophysical scale, such as a visual analog scale, numerical rating scale, or Wong-Baker faces scale.
 This instrument is not used in the example, but it would have been used instead of the **IButton** interface if a [Stimulus-response](stimulus_response.html) test had been used to establish the stimulus intensity in the [Evoked responses](evoked_responses.html) test.

 Consequently, **Devices** are actual physical devices that you have in your experimental setup, whereas **Instruments** are the logical grouping of these devices that enables you to for example collect a response or to apply a stimulus to your subjects.
 In the example two Devices are used for the **IElectricalStimulator** interface; the LabBenchIO device and a Digitimer DS5 stimulator.
 The LabBenchIO is the one implementing the **IElectricalStimulator** interface, where it generates an analog signal to the DS5 Stimulator.
-To actually generate correct electrical stimuli it needs to know about the DS5 stimulator and its transconductance, which is why the DS5 stimulator in the LabBench setup is attached to the LabBenchIO device.
+To actually generate correct electrical stimuli, it needs to know about the DS5 stimulator and its transconductance, which is why the DS5 stimulator in the LabBench setup is attached to the LabBenchIO device.

 [Go to table of contents](#table-of-contents)

 ## Experiments

-The protocols provices a specification of what is done in an experiment, but in a general way that makes it possible to reuse it in multiple experiments and to share it with the scientific community.
+The protocols provides a specification of what is done in an experiment, but in a general way that makes it possible to reuse it in multiple experiments and to share it with the scientific community.
 Consequently, the protocol can specify which instruments it needs in order to be executed, but it does not specify the experimental setup that provides these instruments.
 That is instead the purpose of the experiment definition file (*.expx), which defines a single specific experiment that uses this protocol.

 The experiment definition file provide to specifications; 1) a specification of the experimental setup, meaning which devices are used and how are they connected to each other, and 2) a device mapping that maps each of these devices to the instruments that are required by the protocol.